 6/Take advantage of discounted rates

 Diana Smith is an expert cruiser.
-She and her family, including her three Disney princesses, have set sail on six Disney cruises.
+She and her family, including her three Disney princesses, have set sail on eight Disney cruises.
 For more, check out Disney Cruise Mom Blog.